xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

   - in:`address:string list`: a list of addresses through which the host can be contacted
   - out: Task.id
-- `Membership.destroy`: removes a named host from the cluster.
+- `Plugin:Membership.destroy`: removes a named host from the cluster.
 On exit the local host software will know about the change but it may need to be restarted before it can take effect
-  - in:`uuid:string`: the UUID of the host to remove `Cluster.query`: queries the state of the cluster
+  - in:`uuid:string`: the UUID of the host to remove `Plugin:Cluster.query`: queries the state of the cluster
-  - out:`needs_restart:bool`: true if there is some outstanding configuration change which cannot take effect until the cluster is restarted.
+  - out:`maintenance_required:bool`: true if there is some outstanding configuration change which cannot take effect until the cluster is restarted.
   - out:`hosts`: a list of all known hosts together with a state including: whether they are known to be alive or dead; or whether they are currently "excluded" because the cluster software needs to be restarted
-- `Cluster.start`: turn on the cluster software and let the local host join
+- `Plugin:Cluster.start`: turn on the cluster software and let the local host join
-- `Cluster.stop`: turn off the cluster software
+- `Plugin:Cluster.stop`: turn off the cluster software

 Xapi will be modified to:

 - add table `Cluster` which will have columns
   - `name: string`: this is the name of the Cluster plugin (TODO: use same terminology as SM?)
+  - 'configuration: Map(String,String)`: this will contain any cluster-global information, overrides for default values etc.
+  - `enabled: Bool`: this is true when the cluster "should" be running.
+It may require maintenance to synchronise changes across the hosts.
+  - `maintenance_required: Bool`: this is true when the cluster needs to be placed into maintenance mode to resync its configuration
+- add method `XenAPI:Cluster.enable` which sets `enabled=true` and waits for all hosts to report `Membership.enabled=true`.
+- add method `XenAPI:Cluster.disable` which sets `enabled=false` and waits for all hosts to report `Membership.enabled=false`.
 - add table `Membership` which will have columns
   - `id: int`: automatically generated lowest available unique integer starting from 0